Skip to Main Content

 SIFT Activity

-Scenario: In searching for articles for your research topic, "how has concern over critical race theory in public schools led to banning of books?" we came across this article:
+Scenario: In searching for articles for your research topic, "How do debates over gender identity and sexual orientation in schools influence public opinion and policy making in California?" we came across this article:

-Let's work together to figure out if this is an article we should use for our research paper.
+Let's work together to figure out if this is an article we should use for our research.

 As a reminder, here are the parts of SIFT: